A dynamically-resizable vector with fixed capacity and embedded storage (revision 3)

 This proposal previously chooses this path and makes exceeding the

-’s capacity a precondition violation that results in undefined
+static_vector’s capacity a precondition violation that results in undefined

-methods can be provided in a backwards
+behavior.
+Throwing checked_xxx methods can be provided in a backwards

 compatible way.

-The iterator invalidation rules are different than those for std::vector
+The iterator invalidation rules are different than those for std::vector,

 since:

-s invalidates all iterators, andstatic_vector
+static_vector invalidates all iterators,static_vectors invalidates all iterators, andstatic_vector never invalidates

 iterators.The following functions can potentially invalidate the iterators of

-name was chosen after considering the following names via a
+The static_vector name was chosen after considering the following names via a

 poll in LEWG: